Jeffrey P. Toth

 I am a cognitive psychologist who takes a brain-based approach to understanding mind and behavior.
-My primary research interests are in Memory & Attention, Subjective Experience & Judgment, Cognitive Control, Metacognition, Unconscious Influences, and Cognitive Aging.
-I use a variety of methods to investigate these topics, including behavioral experimentation, quantitative modeling, and neuroscience techniques--including, most recently, functional near-infrared spectroscopy.
+My primary research interests are in Memory, Attention, Cognitive Control, Metacognition, Unconscious Influences, and Cognitive Aging.
+I use a variety of methods to investigate these topics including behavioral experimentation, quantitative modeling, and neuroscience techniques--including, most recently, functional near-infrared spectroscopy (fNIRS).
 The ultimate goal of my research is to understand the neural and psychological processes that underlie as well as undermine people's ability to control their thoughts and actions.
-My most recent research has been directed at techniques for enhancing cognitive function in older adults.
-Toward that end, I direct the Aging & Cognitive Training (ACT) Lab at UNCW.
+My most recent research has been directed at better understanding the brain's Default Mode Network (DMN) and the development of techniques for enhancing cognitive function in older adults.
+Toward that end, I co-direct, with Dr. Karen Daniels, the Aging & Cognitive Training (ACT) Lab at UNCW.

 Toth, J.P., Daniels, K.A., & Solinger, L.A.
 (2011).
 What you know can hurt you: Effects of age and prior knowledge on JOL accuracy.
 Psychology and Aging, 26, 919-931.